Sr-0w/bwget/README.md

 bwget --version
 ```

-Checksum verification works for regular HTTP downloads and for single-file
-torrents when a `--sha256` digest is provided.
+Checksum verification works for regular HTTP downloads and for single-file torrents when a `--sha256` digest is provided.

 ## Configuration

-On first run, bwget creates a sample config at:
+On first run bwget creates a sample config at:

 ```text
 $XDG_CONFIG_HOME/bwget/config.toml
 # (defaults to ~/.config/bwget/config.toml)
 ```

-Edit it to tweak defaults:
+Example options:

 ```toml
 [network]